marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/cotan.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: COTAN, DCOTAN, trigonometric function, cotangent, cotangent

 .. _cotan:

-.. index:: COTAN

-.. index:: DCOTAN

-.. index:: trigonometric function, cotangent

-.. index:: cotangent

 COTAN --- Cotangent function
 ****************************